 Spurred on by the curious excitement inspired by the vibrations, make your way up the dune.
 Ridgelines and old tracks offer slightly more stable footing.
 As your pace inevitably slows toward the top, remind yourself that it will take you much less time on your way down, when running and sliding are highly recommended.
 No fee or permit is required to visit Kelso Dunes in Mojave National Preserve, so get out and enjoy!

-To get to the trailhead: From Barstow, drive east on the 40 freeway.
+To get to the trailhead: From Barstow, drive east on Interstate 40.
 Take exit 78 on to Kelbaker Road.
 Head north for 15 miles and turn left on Kelso-Dunes Road.
 Take this refined dirt road 4 miles to the trailhead.

 Trailhead address: Kelso-Dunes Road, Mojave National Preserve, CA 92309